 Learning Recommendations: Successful completion of World History I, II and III or equivalent.
 For Diploma and History Certificate students, this course is a requirement.

-General Description: The IB American Studies course is based on a comparative and multi-perspective approach to the history of the Americas.
+General Description: The IB History of the Americas 1 HL course is based on a comparative and multi-perspective approach to the history of the Americas.
 It involves the study of a variety of types of history, including political, economic, social and cultural, and provides a balance of structure and flexibility.
-The course emphasizes the importance of encouraging students to think historically and to develop historical skills as well as gain factual knowledge.
+The course emphasizes the importance of encouraging students to think historically and to develop historical skills, as well as gain factual knowledge.
 It puts a premium on developing the skills of critical thinking, and on developing an understanding of multiple interpretations of history.
 In this way, the course involves a challenging and demanding critical exploration of the past.

-Content: The course has a primary focus on US History from the Civil War to the present with comparative historical elements from Latin America and Canada.
-In depth units of study include: Civil War and Reconstruction, The Great Depression, World War II, The Cold War, Civil Rights Movement, Vietnam Era, Emergence of Contemporary America.
+Content: The course has a primary focus on U.S. History from the Civil War to the present with comparative historical elements from Latin America and Canada.
+In-depth units of study include: Civil War and Reconstruction, the Great Depression, World War II, The Cold War, Civil Rights Movement, Vietnam Era, and Emergence of Contemporary America.

 Strategies: Students will practice critical thinking, reading, writing, speaking, listening and research skills.

 Equipment to be provided by Student: USB memory stick (thumb drive) recommended